-No visa or other paperwork is required for U.S. citizens staying in Spain under 90 days.
+No visa or other paperwork is required for U.S. citizens.
 For international students, the Office of Global Affairs is not responsible for obtaining visas for your travel.
-You can research visa requirements by calling the consular offices of countries to where you will be traveling or visiting the following website: http://travel.state.gov/content/passports/english/country.html.
+You can research visa requirements by calling the consular offices of countries to where you will be travelling or visiting the following website: http://travel.state.gov/content/passports/english/country.html.

 The cost and requirements for obtaining visas vary.
 It is your responsibility to determine visa requirements for all countries you plan to visit while abroad including countries that you plan to visit before or after your study abroad program.
 This is an especially important consideration if you are planning to do more than one study abroad program.

 The University of Washington requires students engaged in educational activities abroad – including study, research, internships or community engagement – to purchase UW Student Abroad Insurance.
 If you are a current UW student, you are required to purchase coverage UW Student Abroad Insurance.
 Details are on the UW Study Abroad Insurance page.